conradbeach/dotfiles/mac_setup_manual_steps.md

 - [ ] Check "Remove items from trash after 30 days".
 - [ ] Check "Keep folders on top: In windows when sorting by name".

-## Tmux
-- [ ] Hit <prefix>+I to install plugins.

-## Neovim
-- [ ] Run :PlugInstall.
-- [ ] Run :checkhealth.
-- [ ] Install the following coc.nvim extensions (command is `:CocInstall [extenson]`:
-  - coc-css
-  - coc-html
-  - coc-json
-  - coc-solargraph
-  - coc-tsserver
-  - coc-tabnine
-  - TODO: The [coc.nvim README](https://github.com/neoclide/coc.nvim/wiki/Install-coc.nvim#automation-script) has an automatic script you could set up.

-## Security
-- [ ] Generate a new GPG key.
-(Using GitKraken is the easiest.
-And it handles things like updating your Git profile so GPG signing will work outside of GitKraken.)
-- [ ] Add the new GPG key to your GitHub and GitLab accounts.
-(Use GitKraken to copy it.)

 ## Application Changes
 * [ ] Xcode
   * Install this first since it's huge.